 August 30 2021

-Puzzledorf is a land full of vibrant, block-pushing puzzles where simplicity meets surprising solutions.
-This game helps teach you how to solve puzzles as you go.
+Can you escape the land of Puzzles?
+Enter Puzzledorf and test your skills, solving puzzles and finding your way out!
+Puzzledorf is full of vibrant, block-pushing puzzles where simplicity meets surprising solutions.
+A land of different, bright and colourful places - will you make it out of the lava caverns?
 Puzzledorf requires matching coloured blocks to the coloured crosses, with colour blind options.
 There are classic block-pushing as well as ice sliding puzzles, steam achievements, local high scores, cloud saves, mirror mode and the ability to undo mistakes.
 There are different bright, colourful worlds for you to experience, solving puzzles to relaxing music.

 ABOUT THE DEVELOPER